Kelly’s Blog

 This is a space for stories, tips, and real talk about all things running.
 Whether you're training for your first mile or your tenth marathon, you'll find insights on mindset, motivation, and movement—without the pressure of perfection.
 It’s about celebrating progress, embracing the process, and remembering that forward is always a pace.

-…But I’m not a Real Runners
+…But I’m not a Real Runner

 “If you’re putting on your shoes and going out for a run, you are a runner—you are in that club.”
 Whether you are aiming for a sub-three-hour marathon or simply trying to run one mile without stopping, the feeling of being an "imposter" is a hurdle we all face.
 From elite athletes to beginners, self-doubt doesn’t discriminate.
 In this post, Coach Kelly opens up about her own 13-year journey through fitness industry gatekeeping, public speaking fears, and the realization that there is no such thing as imposter syndrome when you are out there to impress yourself first.